Galois representation of the product of two Drinfeld modules of generic characteristic: Adjoint Galois representation of two Drinfeld modules

 \section{Adjoint Galois representation of two Drinfeld modules}

-In this section, we study the topological property of the adjoint Galois representation associated to $\psi$ and $\psi'$.
-The main machinery is Pink's \cite{PC} minimal model theory, which will be recalled in \S\,3.1.
-Next in \S\,3.2, we introduce the triple associated to the $\psi$ and $\psi'$.
-In \S\,3.3, we apply this theory to study the openness of the adjoint representation of $\psi$ at a maximal ideal of $B$, and respectively, for $\psi'$ at a maximal ideal of $B'$.
-The key of this paper is Theorem \ref{11}.
-Combining the results about $\phi$ and $\phi'$, in \S\,3.4 we study the openness of the adjoint representation of both $\psi$ and $\psi'$ at finitely many maximal ideals.
+In this section, we investigate the topological properties of the adjoint Galois representations associated with $\psi$ and $\psi'$.
+Our main tool is Pink’s minimal model theory \cite{PC}, which is recalled in \S\,\ref{Sect: Min. mod. }.
+In \S\,\ref{Sect: comp_sub_gp}, we introduce the triple attached to the Galois representations of $\psi$ and $\psi'$, obtained after factoring through the endomorphism rings $B$ and $B'$, and formulate the corresponding adjoint representations.
+In \S\,\ref{Sect: adj_repn_2_ideals}, we apply this theory to analyze the openness of the adjoint representations at a maximal ideal of $B$ (respectively, of $B'$), with the central result being Theorem~\ref{11}.
+Finally, in \S\,\ref{Sect: adj_repn_fini_ideals}, we extend these local results to establish openness results for the adjoint representations of both $\psi$ and $\psi'$ at finitely many maximal ideals.
+Notice that since the minimal model theory holds for arbitrary fields, our results in this section are true for finitely generated extension $K/F$.